Have a Home Office? What You Need to Know Before Filing Taxes in 2025

 Taking out a loan may seem an obvious, if scary, choice.
 Weigh the pros and cons of a small business loan versus a home equity loan before you sign.

-For the risk-averse, taking on an additional loan may be a nonstarter.
-This is where owning your home can come in handy and more helpful than you realize.
-With a Hometap Investment, you can tap into your equity without any interest or monthly payments.
-That translates into near-immediate access to the funds you need now in exchange for a share in the future value of your home.
+For many small business owners, taking on another loan and another monthly payment may be a nonstarter.
+With a Hometap Investment, you can tap into your equity without monthly payments, giving you near-immediate access to the funds you need now in exchange for a share in the future value of your home.

 The more you know about your home equity, the better decisions you can make about what to do with it.
 Do you know how much equity you have in your home?
 The Home Equity Dashboard makes it easy to find out.